ballerina-platform/ballerina-distribution/examples/kafka-client-payload-data-binding/kafka_client_payload_data_binding.md

 # Kafka client - Payload data binding

-This example shows how to poll messages from the Kafka broker and bind the messages to a user defined type.
-Define a required record type to data bind provide it as the target type for the `pollPayload()` API.
+This example shows how to poll messages from the Kafka broker and bind the messages to a user-defined type.
+Define a required record type to data bind and provide it as the target type for the `pollPayload()` API.
 The received values will be bound to the target type internally.
-The consumer uses the builtin byte array deserializer for both the key and the value, which is the default deserializer in the `kafka:Consumer`.
-Use this API when you only want the payload of the consumer record and does not require metadata like `kafka:PartitionOffset`, `timestamp`.
+The consumer uses the built-in byte array deserializer for both the key and the value, which is the default deserializer in the `kafka:Consumer`.
+Use this API when you only want the payload of the consumer record and do not require metadata like `kafka:PartitionOffset`, or `timestamp`.

 ::: code kafka_client_payload_data_binding.bal :::